VISIT THE CASTLE

 The Rule of St Benedict

-The Benedictine Community is founded on THE RULE OF ST BENEDICT written by Benedict of Nursia in Italy during the 6th century.
-Benedict joined a group of men who were trying to live a life that would be a response to the teaching of Jesus.
-Over his lifetime he formulated a document, based on the Bible, that gives guidance for the inner spiritual journey and a practical framework for the life of a Christian community.
-From the 6th century onwards, throughout Europe and beyond, groups of monks and nuns living according to the Rule of St. Benedict have carried out through their way of life a vital role in the spread of the Gospel.
+The Benedictine community of the Monastery of the Immaculate Conception at Kylemore Abbey is founded on THE RULE OF ST BENEDICT, written by Benedict of Nursia in Italy during the sixth century.
+St. Benedict joined a group of men who desired a life that emulated the teachings of Jesus.
+Over his lifetime, Benedict formulated a document, based on the Bible, that – for over 1,500 years – has given guidance for the soul’s inner spiritual journey, and a practical framework for the life of a Christian community.
+Ever since, throughout Europe and beyond, groups of monks and nuns have dedicated themselves to a way of life that plays a vital role in the spread of the Gospel.

 Ora et Labora – Pray and Work

-When Jesus was asked “When should we pray?” he answered “You should pray always and never give up” (Lk 18).
-St. Benedict’s Rule responds to Jesus’ teaching by training one to keep attention focussed on God at the deepest level, even when engaged with the various activities of the day.
+In the Gospels, Jesus was asked, “When should we pray?”
+He answered “You should pray always and never give up” (Luke 18).
+St. Benedict’s Rule responds to Jesus’ teaching by training one to keep attention focused on God at the deepest level, even when engaged with the various activities of the day.

 LABORA or WORK: “Praying at all times” does not exclude doing a hard day’s work.
 The question of how to earn a living for a community is a reality.
-The group of nuns who came to Kylemore in 1920 invested what they had, helped by friends and benefactors, to purchase Kylemore castle and the estate, not to live in luxury, but as a means of earning their living.
+The Benedictine nuns who came to Kylemore in 1920 invested what they had, helped by friends and benefactors, purchasing Kylemore castle and the estate, not to live in luxury, but as a means of earning their living.

-One hundred years later the nuns’ daily work of stewardship of Kylemore sustains the Community, the environment, the local community, and all those who visit it.
+Over one hundred years later, the nuns’ constant stewardship of Kylemore sustains the community, the environment, the local community, and all those who visit the site.
 Along with the life of prayer, this work is part of the everyday life of each nun.

 Today, qualified staff help to manage the estate.
-The daily work of the nuns consists in running the organisation and the monastery: housekeeping, gardening, liturgy, artisanal crafts (soap, candles, chocolate), music teaching, welcoming guests, contacts with visitors and supporters of the community.
+The daily work of the nuns consists in running The Kylemore Trust and the monastery: housekeeping, gardening, liturgy, artisanal crafts (soap, chocolate, cards), teaching music, welcoming guests, as well as interacting with with visitors and supporters of the community.

 Daily Prayer in our Monastery